 If your contractor wants their check made out to a business name and writes this name on line 2 of the form, then an EIN number in Part I is required.
 Just remember: Businesses have EINs; people have SSNs.

 As you can see on line 3 of the form there are various types of business entities listed.
 The most confusion we see circles around LLCs and rightly so because some LLCs may need a 1099-MISC while others may not.
 An LLC with only 1 member/owner is a single-member LLC and for these purposes considered an individual.
 See the Individual section above, but note this is the one time where an “Individual” might have both an SSN and an EIN.
 You can make the check out to the business in this case if an EIN is provided.

 An LLC could otherwise be a partnership or a corporation.
 If the LLC box is checked on the second row of line 3 the tax classification must also be written in.
 Partnerships do need a 1099.
 Corporations of the S or C variety do not need a 1099.
 If the LLC identifies as either a partnership or a corporation then line 2 must be filled in and an EIN must be provided.

 Regardless of business type, all forms should be signed.

 When creating a new vendor in QuickBooks, enter their SSN or EIN into the vendor details area.
-This way, when you or your accountant go to process 1099s at year end, the information is already entered.
-In the worst cast scenario where you are paying someone without obtaining the W-9, at least tick the box within the vendor details area so tracking of the vendor occurs.
-This will bring the vendor into the QuickBooks 1099s wizard at year end and make you aware of the missing SSN or EIN.
+This way, when you or your accountant go to process 1099s at year-end, the information is already entered.
+In the worst case scenario where you are paying someone without obtaining the W-9, at least tick the box within the vendor details area so tracking of the vendor occurs.
+This will bring the vendor into the QuickBooks 1099s wizard at year-end and make you aware of the missing SSN or EIN.